-Nobelwind Nobelwind Offshore energy Revenue model Revenues are derived from the production and sale of electricity and green certificates Type Energy Partners O&M agreement with Vestas Country Belgium Status Operational since 2017 Remaining life 20 years Interest n/a (lender)
+Revenue model Tuno

+Revenues are derived from the Туре

+production and sale of electricity and energy

+green certificates.

+Partners Country

+O&M agreement with Vestas.
+Belgium

+Status

+Operational since 2017 % interest

+Remaining life n/a

+18 years

 Nobelwind owns and operates an offshore wind farm 46 km off the Belgian coast.
-The Nobelwind wind farm consists of 50 MHI Vestas turbines, each of 3,3 MW, resulting in a total capacity of 165 MW.
+The wind farm consists of 50 MH Vestas turbines with a total capacity of 165 MW.